satvikxbansal/Spotter--Mediapipe-/README.md

 That means Spotter should know what the user is trying to do, what the camera can see, whether the rep was clean, when form starts breaking down, what kind of workout makes sense next, and how to explain all of that in simple language.

 This repository is the SwiftUI + MediaPipe version of Spotter.
-It has moved beyond the original camera demo and is now becoming a local-first training product with onboarding, free camera analysis, generated plans, a raw dashboard, and the foundations for planned workouts.
+It has moved beyond the original camera demo and is now becoming a local-first training product with onboarding, free camera analysis, generated plans, a raw dashboard, editable workout previews, and the first bridge into planned workout sessions.

 ## Current Product State